omarkmu/krdict.py/docs/main.md

-A summary of the provided functions in the `krdict` module and the arguments they expect.
+A summary of the provided functions in the `krdict` package and the arguments they expect.
 With the exception of [`set_key`](#set_key) and [`set_default`](#set_default), all of the functions listed below expect keyword arguments.

-The `krdict` module also exports all of the enumerations described in the [parameter types](#parameters) of the functions below.
+The `krdict` package also exports all of the enumerations described in the [parameter types](#parameters) of the functions below.

 ---